 Board Request: If the Board requested an Issue Report, the Council, within the timeframe set forth in the PDP Manual, shall initiate a PDP.
 No vote is required for such action.

 GNSO Council or Advisory Committee Requests: The Council may only initiate the PDP by a vote of the Council.
-Initiation of a PDP requires a vote as set forth in Article X, Section 3, paragraph 9(b) and (c) in favor of initiating the PDP.
+Initiation of a PDP requires a vote as set forth in Section 11.3(i)(ii) and Section 11.3(i)(iii) in favor of initiating the PDP.

 Section 6.
 Reports